8 Easy Steps To Get More Social Media Engagement On Your Blog

 The reason is something called “social proof.”
-On Twitter, users are more likely to favorite or retweet a post if it has already gotten hundreds or thousands of likes or retweets.
+On Twitter, users are more likely to favourite or retweet a post if it has already gotten hundreds or thousands of likes or retweets.
 The same concept holds true for blogs.

 If you can tell your readers that 300 people have shared your post, they are more likely to share it than they would if you only had three shares.
 Readers see the number of shares or engagements as “social proof” that a piece of content is valid or reputable.